|Title:||Head Coach, Fourth Year|

 He served two seasons as assistant men’s basketball coach from 2003-05 at Shorter College in Rome, Ga., and served stints as an assistant men’s and women’s coach at Georgia Southwestern and at Grand View College.

-Courtney Boyd is in her first season with the Lady Jaguar Women’s Basketball program as the top assistant to head coach Nate Teymer.
+Courtney Boyd is in her second season with the Lady Jaguar Women’s Basketball program as the top assistant to head coach Nate Teymer.

 “Courtney brings to the table a wealth of experience and a passion for the game of basketball that will be very contagious,” Teymer said.
 “Her personality and determination will attract some outstanding student-athletes to our Women’s Basketball family.”